H0B4RT/RoR-Departed/README.md

 i think it was about a year or two before returns was unveiled officially that swuff was making a fan game of risk of rain called risk of rain: first contact and i was like "WOAH i wonder if i could do that." (@en.wikipedia.org)

-neik, for the uninformed, is the creator of starstorm 1 (one of the greatest mods i've seen, is practically the iceborne of risk of rain) and is also one of my greatest inspirations when it comes to developing this game. (@eneca)
+neik, for the uninformed, is the creator of starstorm 1 (one of the greatest mods i've seen, is practically the iceborne of risk of rain) and is also one of my greatest inspirations when it comes to developing this game. they ALSO have allowed me to port ss1 content to departed, so departed will launch with starstorm items from the get go. thank u again nk! (@eneca)

 i also have to thank glasus and redacted.